 “I am not responsible for an individual player, but for an entire team.”– Joachim Löw

-Löw returned to Germany in 1995 as assistant to Rolf Fringer at Stuttgart, but took the top post when Fringer became coach of the Swiss national team the following year.
-In what was a fairly successful two-year spell, Löw led VfB to the DFB-Pokal in 1997 and the final of the European Cup Winners’ Cup the following year, where his side lost a close game to Chelsea.
+Löw returned to Germany in 1995 as assistant to Rolf Fringer at VfB Stuttgart, and would be appointed to the top post with Fringer appointment as coach of the Swiss national team the following year.
+In what would be a fairly successful two-year spell, Löw led VfB to the DFB-Pokal in 1997 and the final of the European Cup Winners’ Cup the following year, where his side lost a close game to Chelsea.

 After moving from Stuttgart Löw was coach at a number of clubs both in Germany and abroad; his first move was to Fenerbahçe in Turkey, followed by a short return to Karlsruhe before heading east again and a disappointing spell at Adanaspor.
 He then left Turkey for Austria, which saw his winning a second trophy as FC Tirol Innsbruck took the league title.
 Unfortunately for Löw what had looked set to become a promising coaching career at Innsbruck was cut short as the club was declared bankrupt, forcing him to change jobs again and take the helm at FK Austria Wien – after which came the call from Jürgen Klinsmann asking him to become part of the new-look national team setup.

-Since turning to coaching at the age of thirty-five, Jogi Löw had quietly and effectively established a reputation as one of the finest tacticians in the game.
+Since turning to coaching at the age of 35, Jogi Löw had quietly and effectively established a reputation as one of the more astute tacticians in the game.
 This had not been lost on Jürgen Klinsmann, who was quick to get Löw on board as part of a hand-picked management team alongside 1996 golden goal hero Oliver Bierhoff.
-With Klinsmann’s dynamism and Löw’s tactical nouse, things clicked perfectly into place for the Mannschaft in time for the 2006 World Cup finals on home soil; after much navel-gazing by the media, the team slipped into gear and swept into the last four where they stumbled at the death against an Italian side that went on to become world champions.
+With Klinsmann’s dynamism and Löw’s tactical nouse, things would click perfectly into place for the Mannschaft in time for the 2006 World Cup finals on home soil; after much navel-gazing by the media, the team would slip into gear and sweep into the last four where they stumbled at the death against an Italian side that would go on to become world champions.

 After overcoming a surprise group stage defeat by Croatia, Germany made it into their first Euro knockout game since 1996 with wins over Poland and co-hosts Austria.
 It was in the game against the Austrians where the otherwise placid Löw had encountered his first brush with controversy: having become involved in a touchline argument with his Austrian opposite number Josef Hickersberger, both men were sent to the stands, with Löw being banned from the dugout for the quarter-final against the Portugal.
 Unable to communicate with the team, the coach devised a tactical plan which was expertly managed by his assistant Hansi Flick as the Portuguese were defeated 3-2 in a thrilling game.

 It was the same result in the semi-final against surprise package Turkey with Löw back in control, as Phillipp Lahm took the Mannschaft to the final in Vienna with a glorious last-minute strike.
-They were ultimately defeated in the final by Spain – arguably the best team of the tournament – but could hold their heads up high after what was yet another well-run campaign.
+They were ultimately defeated in the final by Spain – arguably the best team of the tournament – but could hold their heads up high after what had been yet another well-managed campaign.

 During the qualifying campaign Löw also displayed another side to his personality and management style: he had made his reputation as man who was open and receptive to ideas, but he soon showed that he also didn’t take any nonsense from his players.
 While he was happy to provide his squad with more latitude in their thinking on and off the pitch, it was also clear that he was a boss who demanded complete respect from his charges.
 This was best illustrated by the case involving striker Kevin Kurányi, whose petulant stomp-off after being left on the bench against Russia was met with the ultimate sanction.
 It didn’t matter to Löw if Kurányi was the Bundesliga’s top goalscorer, the sponsors’ favourite or even the King of Siam – he made it patently clear that there was no place for boat-rockers on his squad.

-Germany entered the tournament with its youngest tournament squad ever, and they responded to any fears that German media and public may have had about their chances with a fearlessness and craft that drew admirers from all parts.
-In the absence of Ballack, Bastian Schweinsteiger was now bossing the midfield, a role in which he revelled; Miro Klose, whose form had been poor in the Bundesliga, was revitalised by the younger players around him and repaid the coach’s confidence in equalling Gerd Müller’s all-time World Cup goalscoring record; little Phillipp Lahm took to captaining the side like a duck to water.
+Germany travelled to South Africa with its youngest tournament squad ever, displaying a fearlessness and craft that drew admirers from all parts.
+In the absence of hitherto indispensable Ballack, Bastian Schweinsteiger was now bossing the midfield, a role in which he revelled.
+Miro Klose, whose form had been poor in the Bundesliga, had been revitalised by the younger players around him.
+Lahm, meanwhile, proved to be a natural fit as Spielführer.

-The team not only almost achieved the impossible, but more crucially displayed a level of spirit and commitment worthy of the great German teams of old; that they were able to blend this with a new-found creativity made Löw’s young side the most watchable team in the tournament.
-When the opening 4-0 demolition of Australia was followed by an unlucky 1-0 defeat to Serbia, the team bounced back with a disciplined display against Ghana to secure their place in the knockout stage; here they truly came into their own, destroying England 4-1 in the second phase and then steamrollering the much-praised Argentinians 4-0 in a memorable quarter-final.
+The team not only almost achieved the impossible, but more crucially displayed a level of spirit and commitment worthy of the great German teams of old; their being able to blend this with a new-found creativity would make Löw’s young side the most watchable team in the tournament.
+When the opening 4-0 demolition of Australia was followed by an unlucky 1-0 defeat to Serbia, the team bounced back with a disciplined display against Ghana to secure their place in the knockout stage.
+Here they would truly come into their own, destroying England 4-1 in the second phase and then steamrollering the much-fêted Argentinians 4-0 in a memorable quarter-final.

-It was scarcely believeable, but just as in 2006 the end came in the semi-finals – where an impressive Spain side embarked on a successful campaign of strangulation and suffocation.
+It was scarcely believable, but just as in 2006 the end came in the semi-finals – where an impressive Spain side embarked on a successful campaign of strangulation and suffocation.